awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 **Configuring a AWS Chatbot client**

-1. Navigate to the AWS AWS Chatbot console
+1. Navigate to the AWS Chatbot console

 1. From the **Configured clients** panel, select **Configure new client**\.